 - Difficulty walking or limp

-The two tests that are most helpful in diagnosing and treating hip osteonecrosis are X-rays and MRIs.
-The X-ray may be completely normal, or it may show severe damage to the hip joint.
-If the X-ray is normal, an MRI will be performed to look for early signs of hip osteonecrosis.
+The two tests that are most helpful in diagnosing and treating hip osteonecrosis are x-rays and MRIs.
+The x-ray may be completely normal, or it may show severe damage to the hip joint.
+If the x-ray is normal, an MRI may be performed to look for early signs of hip osteonecrosis.

 Treatment of hip osteonecrosis is difficult because the problem tends to progress quickly despite intervention.
 In the early stages of hip osteonecrosis, crutches and anti-inflammatory medications can be helpful.

-Surgical options in the early stages of hip osteonecrosis include hip decompression and vascularized bone grafting.
-Hip decompression is done to relieve increased pressure within the femoral head.
-This pressure build up may contribute to the problems with blood supply.
+Surgical options in the early stages of hip osteonecrosis include hip decompression and bone grafting.
+Hip decompression is done to relieve increased pressure within the femoral head that may be contributing to the lack of normal blood flow.
 A hip decompression is done with the patient asleep in the operating room.
 Small holes are drilled into the area of hip osteonecrosis to relieve the pressure within the femoral head.
 The vascularized bone graft moves healthy bone from the lower leg (along with the blood vessels attached to the bone), and places this into the area of hip osteonecrosis.
 The goal of this surgery is to deliver normal blood flow to the affected hip.
-Both of these procedures are done only in the early stages of hip osteonecrosis.
+Surgeons have also experimented with other types of graft (including cadaver bone and synthetic grafts) to stimulate healing of the bone in the femoral head.
+These procedures are done only in the early stages of hip osteonecrosis; if the cartilage has already collapsed, they will be ineffective.

 CJ Lavernia, RJ Sierra, and FR Grieco "Osteonecrosis of the femoral head" J. Am.
 Acad.
 Ortho.
 Surg., Jul 1999; 7: 250 - 261.